Abraham Goldfaden: The prophet adrift

-Lviv
+Lviv (1889–1892)

 Lviv was not exactly a dramatist's dream.
 Leon Dreykurs described audiences bringing meals into the theatre, rustling paper, treating the theatre like a beer garden.
 He also quotes Jacob Schatzky: "All in all, the Galician milieu was not favourable to Yiddish theatre.
 The intellectuals were assimilated, but the masses were fanatically religious and they viewed Jewish 'comedians' with disdain."

 Nonetheless, Iacob Ber Ghimpel, who owned a Yiddish theatre there, was glad to have a figure of Goldfaden's stature.
 Goldfaden completed the play he'd started in Paris, Rabi Yoselman, oder Die Gzerot fun Alsas ("Rabbi Yoselman, or The Alsatian Decree"), in five acts and 23 scenes, based on the life of Josel of Rosheim.
 At this time he also wrote an operetta Rothschild and a semi-autobiographical play called Mashiach Tzeiten (Messiah Times) that gave a less-than-optimistic view of America.

 Kalman Juvelier, an actor in Ber Ghimpel's company, credited Goldfaden with greatly strengthening the calibre of performance in Lviv during his brief time there, reporting that Goldfaden worked with every actor on understanding his or her character, so as to ensure that the play was more than just a series of songs and effects, and was respected by all.